saeedashraf/engageclients/README.md

 To decide if a customer is loyal or not?
 And to see if the user will return to the platform and use other pages, we need to benefit from ML first to classify the users and second to recommend the new products and pages.

 As it is a supervised machine learning problem, we first need to lablelize the data.
 In this task, I calculated the averages and the percentile 50% of the frequency of instances and found the Q50 is 3.
-So I to use Q50.
+So I used Q50.

 So a user is loyal and will return and use pages if the total frequency of the user is equal or greater than 3.